 6.48 Dynamically-linked Code and Self-modifying Code [NYY]

-With the exception of unsafe programming (see 4 Language concepts), this vulnerability is not applicable to Ada as Ada supports neither dynamic linking nor self-modifying code.
+With the exception of unsafe programming (see 4 Language concepts), the vulnerability described in ISO/IEC 24772-1 clause 6.48 is not applicable to Ada as Ada supports neither dynamic linking nor self-modifying code.
 The latter is possible only by exploiting other vulnerabilities of the language in the most malicious ways and even then it is still very difficult to achieve.

 6.49 Library Signature [NSQ]